cedadev/ceda-cc/README.txt

   --ld <log file directory>  ## directory to take log files;
   -R <record file name> ## file name for file to take one record per file checked;
+  --cae                 ## "catch all errors": will trap exceptions and record
+                             in  log files, and then continue.
+Default is to stop after unrecognised exceptions.

 OUTPUT
 ------